-The unit of currency in Peru is the Peruvian Nuevo Sol (PEN), Bolivia is the Boliviano (BOL), Chile is the Chilean Peso (CLP), in Argentina it is the Argentinian Peso (ARS) and in Brazil it is the Brazilian Real (BRL).
+The unit of currency in Chile is the Chilean Peso (CLP), in Argentina it is the Argentinian Peso (ARS) and in Brazil it is the Brazilian Real (BRL).
 US Dollars can be easily exchanged provided notes are new and undamaged.
 We suggest exchanging your money before travelling to remote areas and smaller towns, as exchange facilities can be limited.
 Try and keep some small notes and coins on you, as on street stalls and in small shops they may not have the change to break up a high denomination note.
 If you decide to use US dollars, make sure they are in a good state (not ripped etc) or they will not be accepted.
 ATMs are common across Latin America and we recommend using an ATM inside a bank where possible.
 Please note, currently there are restrictions on how much cash you can withdraw from ATMs in Argentina.
 Most major credit cards are widely accepted across the continent; please bear in mind the charges of your provider.
-Debit cards are also widely accepted but may have a limit to the amount of cash you can withdraw, so consult your bank about this before travelling
+Debit cards are also widely accepted but may have a limit to the amount of cash you can withdraw, so consult your bank about this before travelling.